malayjoshi13/Describer/README.md

 It comprises of three main components:

-**1.1) Convolutional Neural Network (CNN) acting as Encoder:** A pre-trained CNN known as ```InceptionV3``` is used as an encoder to encode an input image to its features.
-These encoded features of dimention (4096,) are obtained from the second last layer by removing the last softmax layer of InceptionV3.<br>
+**1.1) Convolutional Neural Network (CNN) acting as Encoder:** A pre-trained CNN known as ```InceptionV3``` is used as an encoder to encode an input image to its features vector known as image feature vector.
+These image features vectors of dimention (4096,) are obtained from the second last layer by removing the last softmax layer of InceptionV3.<br>

 ![Schematic-diagram-of-InceptionV3-model-compressed-view](https://user-images.githubusercontent.com/71775151/114168447-e47f1f80-994d-11eb-830b-aa212eadebc2.jpg)

 **1.2) Word embedding model:** Since the number of unique words can be large, a one hot encoding of the words is not a good idea.
-Thus, a pre-trained embedding model ```GloVe``` is used that takes a word and outputs an embedding vector of dimension (1, 128).
+Thus, a pre-trained embedding model ```GloVe``` is used that takes every word of every training caption and outputs an word embedding vector of dimension (1, 128).

+These outputs of ```image feature vectors``` and ```word embedding vectors``` go further into a function called as ```data_generator``` (will discuss in later sections) which converts both of them into a format suitable for training.

 **1.3) Recurrent Neural Network acting as Decoder:** One of the types of RNN known as ```LSTM network``` (Long short-term memory) has been employed as decoder for the task of generating captions.
-It takes the image vector and partial captions at the current timestep as input and decodes them to generate the next most probable word as output.<br>
+It takes the image features vector and word embeddings of partial captions from ```data_generator``` function at the current timestep as input and decodes them to generate the next most probable word as output.<br>

 ![0127](https://user-images.githubusercontent.com/71775151/114167969-42f7ce00-994d-11eb-962e-638cbe27bd28.jpg)